jkulvich/COTLTracker/readme.md

 # :fast_forward: Fast Start To Play

-## :iphone::left_right_arrow::computer: Preparing
+## :iphone::left_right_arrow::computer: Prepare it
-You'll need any **android device**, **PC** with any available OS and **USB cable** to connect your PC with your smartphone.
+Please, prepare your android phone and plug it with your PC.
+**IMPORTANT**: Using of the tool suitable only for android players.
 1. [**Enable USB debugging**](https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909) on your phone, It is in developer options.
 2. [**Install ADB**](https://www.xda-developers.com/install-adb-windows-macos-linux/) on your PC.
 3. **Plug your phone** with your PC and accept debug permissions if required.

-## :package::arrow_down: Configuring
+## :package::arrow_down: Configure it
 See latest release with [prebuilds and tracks here](https://github.com/jkulvich/COTLTracker/releases).
 1. **Download** one of these **prebuilt binary** app for your PC OS.
-2. **Download the archive** with musical tracks for player and unpack it near the app.
+2. **Download an archive** with musical tracks for player and unpack it near the app.

-## :computer::arrow_forward: Running
+## :computer::arrow_forward: Run it
-1. On your PC **run a terminal**.
-If you're on the Windows, just press RMB when Shift pressed and select "Open command window here".
+1. **Run a terminal** on your PC.
+If you're a Windows user, just press RMB when Shift pressed and select "Open command window here".
 You _should be in same directory_ where the app located.
-2. **Execute the command**: `player --test` when the game running on your phone. _Don't forget take a musical instrument in your hands!_
+2. **Execute next command**: `player --test` when the game running on your phone. _Don't forget take a musical instrument in your hands!_
-3. If step 2 is ok and all tones was well, then just type: `player --track tracks/sparkle.txt` and hit Enter.
+3. **Run a lovely track**: When the short test passed type: `player --track tracks/sparkle.txt` and press Enter.

-You're great!
-You can stop the app with CTRL+C.
+You can stop the app by CTRL+C.

 ## :musical_note: Prepared tracker files

-You can found it in the [./tracks](./tracks) folder
+You can find it in the [tracks folder](./tracks)

 # :checkered_flag: Flags

-- track - Path to track file
+- track - Path to track file (musical file)
-- delay - Delay in ms between taps
+- delay - Delay in ms between taps (default is 80, increment it if your device can't catch all tones)
-- start - Number of block where to start
+- start - Number of block where to start (default is 0)
-- test - Runs taps test for all musical instrument buttons
+- test - Run taps test for all musical instrument buttons (Check it before real usage)

 Simple example:
 ```bash